Wikinews

+On June 28, 2025, the Wikimedia Foundation's Sister Projects Task Force has submitted a proposal for closing Wikinews.

 Early years

-The first recorded proposal of a Wikimedia news site was a two-line anonymous post on January 5, 2003, on Wikipedia community's Meta-Wiki.
+The first recorded proposal of a Wikimedia news site was a two-line anonymous post on January 5, 2003, on the Wikimedia community's Meta-Wiki.
 Daniel Alston, who edited Wikipedia as Fonzy, claimed to have been the one who posted it.
 The proposal was then further developed by German freelance journalist, software developer, and author Erik Möller.
 Early opposition from long-time Wikipedia contributors, many of them pointing out the existence of Wikipedia's own news summaries, gave way to detailed discussions and proposals about how it could be implemented as a new project of the Wikimedia Foundation.

 The domain name wikinews.org was registered on April 2, 2004.
 In November 2004, a demonstration wiki was established to show how such a collaborative news site might work.
 A month later, in December 2004, the site was moved out of the "demo" stage and into the beta stage under public domain copyleft.
 A German language edition was launched at the same time.
 Soon, editions in Italian, Dutch, French, Spanish, Swedish, Bulgarian, Polish, Portuguese, Romanian, Ukrainian, Serbian, Japanese, Russian, Hebrew, Arabic, Thai, Norwegian, Chinese, Turkish, Korean, Hungarian, Greek, Esperanto, Czech, Albanian, and Tamil (in that chronological order) were set up.

 In September 2005, the project moved to the Creative Commons Attribution 2.5 license.
 On September 7, 2007, the English Wikinews published its 10,000th article.